Society for Research on Biological Rhythms: Junior Faculty Research Award

 This award is given to principal investigators, usually newly independent researchers, for their exemplary work in the chronobiology field.
 Those eligible must be principal investigators at the Assistant Professor level (tenure-track) and must have published at least one notable paper on their research as a corresponding author.

 Only those nominated by a SRBR member, excluding oneself or former lab members, are considered for this award.

 Directors' Award

 The SRBR gives Directors' Awards to honor those who have made significant contributions to the chronobiology field through their service, innovative research, and/or mentorship.

-Notable Past Award Recipients
+Notable past award recipients

 A list of notable recipients of some of the awards described above:

 Governance

 The Society for Research on Biological Rhythms is governed by a board of directors whose members consists of the following: